 Pfaltzgraff has been making dinnerware for many years and has used earthenware, stoneware, porcelain and bone china at some point in its history.
 Most Pfaltzgraff patterns currently in production are made primarily of stoneware and earthenware, with only a few patterns being offered in ironstone and porcelain.
 The good news is that all Pfaltzgraff dinnerware is microwave and dishwasher safe.

 The appearance of gray lines or “scratches” on Pfaltzgraff dinnerware is not a defect—in fact, it is quite common.
 These marks appear when metal utensils come in contact with the hard glazes used by the manufacturer.
 You can remove these marks easily using a variety of cleansers.
-Pfaltzgraff makes it own Pfaltzgraff Stoneware & Porcelain Cleaner, but at $9.99 for 16 ounces it is a little pricey.
+Pfaltzgraff makes it own Pfaltzgraff Stoneware & Porcelain Cleaner, but it is a little pricey.

 Two other products that are safe to use on Pfaltzgraff are Zud and my personal favorite, Bar Keepers Friend.
 Simply dip a wet cloth into a small amount of Bar Keepers Friend and apply it to the stain or mark.
 Let it sit for a couple of minutes, then rub gently to remove the mark.
 Work slowly, and do not use a lot of pressure.
 Wash the dish in warm water using a mild dishwashing soap, and dry with a soft, clean cloth.